tailonghe/tailonghe.github.io/_pages/about.md

   - /about.html
 ---

 I am an atmospheric scientist at Harvard University.
+My research interests focus on:
+1) Where, when, and how air pollutants and greenhouse gases are emit into the atmosphere
+2) The impact of these emissions on atmospheric chemistry and the climate system
+3) The variations in emissions and the underlying reasons for their occurrence

-I am interested in greenhouse gases, air pollution, and remote sensing.
-Current research projects include the following:
+I use observational data, physics-based models, and machine learning in my studies.
+Current research themes include the following:

-* Detection of point sources from space
+* Detection of point sources of air pollutants and greenhouse gases from space-based and aircraft observations
-* High-resolution inverse modelling of emissions
+* Development of efficient high-resolution inverse modelling of emissions